0xch/composer-vendor-cleanup/README.md

 }
 ```

+(optional) Copy `rules.json` to custom dir and modify for your case and pass filename as argument to composer.

 ### Usage
 Once installed just run command (defined in **Installation** step):
 ```
-composer cleanVendor
+composer cleanVendor    #use default rules config file composer cleanVendor customRules.json    #use custom rules config file
 ```
 It will go via all installed packages which are on the whitelist and remove unnecessary files.
-If you are curious how much space is saved in your case - you can check it by executing command `du -hs vendor/` before and after this script.

 ### Look for big files
-You can use this command to display possible unnecessary files which can be deleted by adding to `src/CleanupRules.php:
+You can use this command to display possible unnecessary files which can be deleted by adding to your custom rules config file.
 ```
 du -hd 5 vendor/ | sort -h | grep -Pi "/(tests?|examples?|samples?)$"
 ```